rbeier/bibo-tracker/README.md

 # bibo-tracker
-node application for scraping availability information from Bibliothek Halle (Saale)
+Simple bun application for scraping book availability information from [Bibliothek Halle (Saale)](https://katalog.halle.de/) to store them in a personal [notion database](https://www.notion.so/).